huntdatacenter/docs/docs/administer-science/risk/README.md

 # Risk management

 **This page list risk management resources for HUNT Cloud.
-The text is intended for security and privacy officers, compliance coordinators in data spaces and lab coordinators on their quest to document, assess and evaluate security and privacy risks for their scientific endeavors in HUNT Cloud.**
+The text is intended for security and privacy officers, compliance administrators in data spaces and lab coordinators on their quest to document, assess and evaluate security and privacy risks for their scientific endeavors in HUNT Cloud.**

 [[toc]]